 “Even if this is a casual thing, it could turn into something serious.”
 Jonathan didn’t say that from personal experience, Nic knew.
 Hookups were completely incompatible with his friend’s nature.

 “I don’t know if it’s serious,” Nic said, answering the question Jonathan had not quite asked.
 Whatever was between him and Sophie, though, it sure as hell wasn’t casual.

 Want to share a page or two?
 Or even just a paragraph?
 Please do it in the comments section!
 It’s totally fine if you want to link to your website or to your other work.

-And if you don’t want to miss WIP Wednesdays, follow the blog if you aren’t already doing so — there’s a place to sign up on the lefthand side of the page.
+And if you don’t want to miss WIP Wednesdays, follow the blog if you aren’t already doing so — there’s a place to sign up below.
 Thanks so much for reading, Happy New Year, and happy writing!